-To make sure that you do not pay too much or too little IT, always check that your tax credits are correct.
+To make sure that you pay the correct amount of tax, always check that your tax credits are correct.

-This charge is in addition to IT.
+This charge is in addition to Income Tax.
 USC deductions depend on the USC thresholds and rates that apply to you.

-This charge is in addition to IT.
+This charge is in addition to Income Tax and USC.
 PRSI deductions depend on your PRSI class.
 For more information, see the Department of Social Protection (DSP) website.